Denver International Airport, Colorado, United States of America: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you get the correct kind.
-The majority of adapters for sale now are just plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. Check that you choose the correct kind.
+The vast majority of adapters for sale now are just plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

 • Airplane phone mount